 At various ages, children will begin to use the toilet.
 You may force it and make it a battle, but it will be painful for everyone involved.
-Your youngster will usually pick up on the every-fifteen-minute technique if you keep testing it every couple of weeks.
+Your child will usually pick up on the every-fifteen-minute technique if you keep testing it every couple of weeks.

-Potty training may be a nuisance for mom, especially when she has to clean up with each accident.
+Potty training could be a nuisance for mom, especially when she has to clean up with each accident.
 You’ll have fewer mishaps and get results faster if you know exactly what you’re doing, prepare, and stick to the plan.
 Stick with the process and don’t give up, even when things get difficult.

-Choose a week when no one in your family is ill or feeling under the weather, including your youngster.
+Choose a week when no one in your family is ill or feeling under the weather, including your child.
 Make sure you don’t have any prior obligations or appointments during that week.
 During the summer, I found it more convenient to toilet train.

 Start talking to your kid about toilet training before you begin.
 Encourage him to be enthusiastic about the process.
 Take him to the shop and let him choose big-boy underpants.
 Get him a toilet as well.

 A potty chair, a toilet seat insert with a step stool, or a combination of the two are all options.
 Some mothers appreciate the toilet insert since it eliminates the need to clean the toilet.
 Other parents prefer the potty chair since it is portable and can accompany their kid everywhere he or she goes.